The big PSTN switch-off: Everything you need to know - Communications Plus Get All Offers

 The big PSTN switch-off: Everything you need to know

-In 2025 the traditional fixed phone lines that have powered the majority of the UK’s telecommunication network for the past five-plus decades will be turned off permanently.
+In a project that what was originally planned for 2025, but has now been moved to 2027, the traditional fixed phone lines that have powered the majority of the UK’s telecommunication network for the past five-plus decades will be turned off permanently.

 That’s what we look at in this blog.